9643826476/Todos-before-a-release/Translation-knowledge-(valid-for-whole-nextcloud-project).md

 To unterstand roles and their respective permissions see https://docs.transifex.com/teams/understanding-user-roles/

 # Information for Translators
+## Basic knowledge to start
+You have joined a language team.
+Do not hesitate to contact persons of it.

+Newbie information: Whenever translating parts of a single resource please do not just translate a single string without looking at already translated strings.
+Most resources have a common wording and you should follow it.
+If you have a different position you should discuss first before changing strings.

+Translate easy ones before trying complex ones.

+Do not use translate.google.com to just enter and copy result to Transifex.

 ## When to comment a string at Transifex?

 If you are struggling to translate a string feel free to add a comment including your question.